Human Resources

 The Art of Communication

-Subject: The Next Steps in Our Onboarding Process
+Subject: Next Steps in Our Onboarding Process

 Dear Ms. [Name] / Dear Mr. [Name],

-Best regards,
+Kind regards,

 [Your Signature]